Threshold cascade dynamics on signed random networks: Signed cascade model

-Let us describe the procedures for numerical simulations of threshed cascading on a signed network.
-Initially all nodes are inactive except a small fraction $\rho_0$ of seed nodes that are active at the beginning.
-The signed cascade proceeds by followings. i) At each step, we select a node, say $i$, at random. ii-a) For inactive node $i$, the state of node $i$ becomes active when the ratio of active positive neighbors exceeds threshold $\theta$ and there are no active negative neighbors.
+Let us describe the procedures for numerical simulations of threshold cascading on a signed network.
+Initially all nodes are inactive except for a small fraction $\rho_0$ of the seed nodes that are active at the beginning.
+The signed cascade proceeds as follows. i) At each step, we select a node, say $i$, at random. ii-a) For inactive node $i$, the state of node $i$ becomes active when the ratio of its active positive neighbors exceeds threshold $\theta$ and there is no active negative neighbor.
 For instance, suppose that there are $r$ active positive neighbors out of $k_p$ positive neighbors for node $i$.
-Then node $i$ becomes active when $r/k_p>\theta$ and there are no active negative neighbors. ii-b) If an active node including a seed is selected, nothing happens.
-It means that active nodes maintain active state permanently. iii) The procedures repeat until the dynamics of activations reaches steady state meaning that there are no nodes that can be newly activated.
-An example of signed cascade process is depicted in Fig.~\ref{fig:model}.
-We change the state of node using random sequential update, so that we choose at random a node in a network at every step.
-Note that if there are no negative links, our model reduces to the original Watts threshold model \cite{watts2002}.
+Then node $i$ becomes active when $r/k_p>\theta$ and there is no active negative neighbor. ii-b) If an active node including a seed is selected, nothing happens.
+It means that active nodes maintain their active state permanently. iii) The procedures repeat until the dynamics of activations reaches a steady state meaning that there exists no node that can be newly activated.
+An example of the signed cascade process is depicted in Fig.~\ref{fig:model}.
+We perform random sequential updates, so that we choose at random a single node in the network and update its state at every step.
+Note that if there is no negative link, our model reduces to the original Watts threshold model \cite{watts2002}.

 Contrary to the original Watts threshold model, cascading dynamics on signed networks is no longer deterministic because of the role of negative interactions.
-Specifically, the set of active nodes in the steady state can be diverse even when cascading dynamics starts from the identical seeds on the same network structure.
-The final configuration is stochastically realized among many possible configurations that satisfy conditions of both activations and inactivations as illustrated in Fig.~\ref{fig:model}.
-The variability of the final configuration depending on the sequence of activations produces more heterogeneous and richer dynamics than the traditional threshold model.
+Specifically, the set of active nodes in a steady state can be diverse even when the cascading dynamics starts from identical seeds on the same network structure.
+The final configuration is stochastically realized among many possible configurations that satisfy the conditions of both activation and inactivation as illustrated in Fig.~\ref{fig:model}.
+The variability of the final configuration depending on the sequence of activations produces more heterogeneous and richer dynamics than that of the traditional threshold model.